-In the longer term, a more protectionist environment will likely raise costs.
+In the longer term, a more protectionist environment is likely to raise costs.
 That’s a simple conclusion to be drawn from the fact that globalization was largely driven by businesses trying to cut costs.
 How those extra costs are distributed depends a great deal on economic policy—for example, central banks can attempt to fight the impact of lower globalization on prices (with a resulting period of high unemployment) or to accommodate it (allowing inflation to pick up).

-Brexit is an immediate issue in the short run, although it does not affect the medium- or long-term outlook that much.
+Brexit is an immediate issue in the short run, although it does not affect the medium- or long-term US outlook that much.
 A hard Brexit is unlikely to significantly affect US sales abroad directly.
 But it could help soften overall European economic growth even further—providing yet another headwind for American exporters.

-Pressure is building for increased spending in education, as evidenced by the ongoing public teacher protests in several states.25 With education costs accounting for about a third of all state and local spending, a significant upturn in this category could create some additional stimulus—or could require an increase in state and local taxes.
+Pressure is building for increased spending in education, as evidenced by the ongoing public teacher protests in several states.23 With education costs accounting for about a third of all state and local spending, a significant upturn in this category could create some additional stimulus—or could require an increase in state and local taxes.